30 x 30 Power In Nature: Protecting California Together

 Sierra Nevada Region

-From towering granite peaks to rolling foothills and lush forests, from high deserts to crystal-clear lakes and expansive meadows, the Sierra Nevada is home to some of the state’s most biologically diverse and unique landscapes.
-The region includes the Sierra Nevada range, Mono Basin, Owens Valley, Modoc Plateau, and parts of the southern Cascade range and Klamath Mountains – a vast area that includes all or part of 24 counties in California.
-Regional priorities include conservation of natural resources, restoring habitat connectivity, watershed restoration, land stewardship, outdoor recreation, and climate-resilient communities.
+The Sierra Nevada is home to some of California’s most biologically diverse and distinctive landscapes — from towering granite peaks and rolling foothills to crystal-clear lakes and high deserts.
+The region encompasses the Sierra Nevada range, Mono Basin, Owens Valley, the Modoc Plateau, and portions of the southern Cascades and Klamath Mountains — a vast geography spanning all or part of 24 California counties.
+Regional priorities include conserving natural resources, restoring habitat connectivity, improving watershed health, strengthening land stewardship, expanding outdoor recreation opportunities, and supporting climate-resilient communities.

 What's At Stake